brabanod/AuthNavigation/README.md

 ## Usage
 There are two ways to use AuthNavigation:

-* **Basic:** Your `HostVC` is protected by a login screen, let's call it `LoginVC`.
-As soon as `HostVC` is presented, it will check, wether login is needed or not and will eventually present the `LoginVC`.
+* **Basic (Login):** `HostVC` is protected by a login screen `LoginVC`.
+AuthNavigation will check whether to present this login screen or not

-* **Advanced:** The same functionality as *Basic* + presenting a `LoadingVC` while checking wheter login is needed or not (may be useful if you have to request a server if user should pass or not)
+* **Advanced (Login + Loading):** Basic + `LoadingVC` which will be presented before `LoginVC`.
+May be useful if you have to request a server to check whether user should login or not.

-Follow the below steps to use AuthNavigation:
+Follow the below steps to integrate AuthNavigation in your project:

-### Short Instructions
+### Project setup

-1. *Project:* Create 2 VC's for *Basic* and 3 for *Advance* (Specify unique Storybard ID's for each)
+Create 2 VC's for *Basic* and 3 for *Advance* (Specify unique Storybard ID's for each)
-3. *HostVC:* Create an `AUAuthNavigator` instance
-4. *HostVC:* Make the class conform to `AUAuthenticatable` protocol, set the delegate and implement the two methods
-5. *HostVC:* Set the Storyboard ID's to the corresponding properties of your `authNavigator`
-6. *HostVC:* Call `startAuthentication` in `viewWillAppear` and call `stopAuthentication` in `viewDidDisappear`
-7. *LoginVC:* Call `finishLogin(success: Bool)` when your login process is done
-8. *LoadingVC:* Call `finishLoading` when your loading process is done

-### Complete Instrcutions
+### HostVC setup

-1. **Setting up VC's:** You need to create minimum 2 VC's in Interface Builder and their related controller classes, one is your `HostVC` and the other is your `LoginVC`.
-If you want a loading screen, you have to create a third VC, which we will name `LoadingVC`

-2. **Creating `AUAuthNavigatorInstance`:** In your `HostVC` you need an instance of `AUAuthNavigator`.
-If you only use AuthNavigation on one of your VC's in your app it's a good practice to use the `sharedInstance` from the class itself.
-If you use AuthNavigation multiple times in your app you should create your own instance. because your `LoginVC` and `LoadingVC` will need the same instance as `HostVC` it's a good idea, to declare the instance as a `static` variable in `HostVC` and use this in the other classes like `HostVC.authNavigator`.

-3. **Setting up `HostVC`:** Your `HostVC` class needs to conform to the `AUAuthenticatable` protocol.
-In `viewDidLoad` set the delegate of your `AUAuthNavigator` instance, let's call it `authNavigator`.
- Next set the Storyboard ID's (`loginVCId` and if you want `loadingVCId`).
- To actually use the authenticator, call `authNavigator.startAuthentication()` in `viewWillAppear` and `authNavigator.stopAuthentication()` in view.
+First create an `AUAuthNavigator` instance (you can either use the `AUAuthNavigator.sharedInstance` or you create your own static instance).
+Then set the Storyboard ID's of `LoginVC` and `LoadingVC` to the corresponding properties.
+To actually use the authenticator, call `startAuthentication` in `viewWillAppear` and call `stopAuthentication` in `viewDidDisappear`.

+    class HostVC: UIViewController {

+        static let authNavigator = AUAuthNavigator()

+        override func viewDidLoad() {
+            super.viewDidLoad()

+            MainViewController.authNavigator.delegate = self

+            MainViewController.authNavigator.loginVCId = "LoginVC"
+            MainViewController.authNavigator.loadingVCId = "LoadingVC"
+        }

+        override func viewWillAppear(_ animated: Bool) {
+            MainViewController.authNavigator.startAuthentication()
+        }

+        override func viewWillDisappear(_ animated: Bool) {
+            MainViewController.authNavigator.stopAuthentication()
+        }
+    }

- Now implement the 2 methods of the protocol:
+Set the delegate of the authenticator to `self`.
+Therefore `HostVC` needs to coform to the `AUAuthenticatable` protocol:

-    * `shouldLogin`: Here you implement your authentication process.
+    extension HostVC: AUAuthenticatable

+        func shouldLogin() -> Bool {
+            // Implement your authentication process here.
 If your user needs to login, return true, if he is already logged in return false
-    * `willReturnFromLoginActions`: This method is called when returning from the `LoginVC`.
-You can run additional actions if you need to.
-If not leave the method body empty.
+        }

+        func willReturnFromLoginActions(success: Bool) {
+            // Additional actions after login (not necessary) }
+    }

+### LoadingVC setup
+After your custom loading is finished, call `finishLoading()` on the static `authNavigator` instance of `HostVC`.

+### LoginVC setup
-4. **Setting up `LoginVC`:** After finishing your login process call `authNavigator.finishLogin(success: Bool)`.
-A good practice is to handle wrong inputs on the login site itself rather than calling `...finishLogin(false)`, because AuthNavigator will then only show the login screen again.
+After login is finished, call `finishLogin(success: Bool)` on the static `authNavigator` instance of `HostVC`.
+Remember that you may want to handle login failure on the `LoginVC` itself instead of callin `finishLogin(succes: false)`, because this will only show the login screen again.

-6. **Setting up `LoadingVC`:** After finishing your loading process call `authNavigator.finishLoading`.
+### Logout

-**Logout**: Call `logout(presentLoading: Bool)` in your to `HostVC`.
+Call `logout(presentLoading: Bool)` in your to `HostVC`.
 If `presentLoading` is set to `true`, the loading screen will be presented, if it's set to `false`, the login screen will be presented directly.

 ### Additional settings